Pre-residence online work: July 10-15, 2023

 - Gain an understanding of the physical foundations of oceanographic topics and issues

 - Help promote oceanographic education by peer training fellow teachers in their community

 - Gain access to scientifically accurate and pedagogically sound instructional resource materials designed for teachers

 Cost and Resources:

-Each participant will be supplied with a variety of instructional resource materials, including those to be used in peer-led teacher training sessions.
+Each participant will be supplied with a variety of instructional resource materials, including those that can be used in peer-led teacher training sessions.

-After successful completion of workshop activities, participants will:
+After successful completion of course activities, participants will:

 To be eligible for Project Ocean, teachers and supervisors of science at the K-12 level should:

 - Have enough background knowledge or practice/experience with content to benefit from the course

 - Teach or supervise the instruction of an ocean related course or relevant subject area